chexxor/purescript-prelude-intro/module-docs/Category.md

 The Category typeclass adds the "category" concept to PureScript types, which comes from the study of [category theory](https://en.wikipedia.org/wiki/Category_theory).
 We will simply summarize the idea here, but there is much literature on this topic to consume to gain a deeper understanding of its theory and applications.

 > "Category theory starts with the observation that many properties of mathematical systems can be unified and simplified by a presentation with diagrams of arrows"
-> -- Saunders Mac Lane, in his book "Categories for the Working Mathematician"
+> <br>-- Saunders Mac Lane, in his book "Categories for the Working Mathematician"

 People find category theory interesting because its axioms allow us to replace connected arrows with a single equivalent arrow, called "composition".
 For example, if we have arrow from X to Y and an arrow from Y to Z, we can compose them to create a new arrow directly from X to Z.